 Protecting high-speed data, personal and metadata transmission without compromising network performance

-Layer 2 data networks provide very high bandwidth and data transmission speed capabilities that Layer 3 networks just cannot match.
-They also enable the use of all network architecture topologies that Layer 1 cannot match.
-This is why major organisations and government agencies prefer Layer 2 networks for their mission-critical high data-volume wide area network (WAN) and Metro Area Network (MAN) operations.
+Layer 2 data networks provide high bandwidth and data transmission speed capabilities that Layer 3 networks cannot match.
+They also enable the use of all network architectures, something not possible at Layer 1.
+This is why major organisations and government agencies prefer Layer 2 networks for their mission-critical, high data-volume WAN and MAN operations.

-Simply put, Layer 2 networks deliver reduced complexity; significantly lower data latency; reduced management overheads; greater flexibility; improved scalability and eliminate data traffic priority difficulties.
+Simply put, Layer 2 networks deliver reduced complexity; significantly lower data latency; reduced management overheads; greater flexibility and improved scalability.
+They also eliminate data traffic priority difficulties.

 When organisations implement mission-critical technologies to optimise business efficiencies, including real-time data transmission, Layer 2 network characteristics enhance the performance of those technologies; whatever the key technologies deployed:

-Data centres – remote storage, back-up and disaster recovery
+Data Centre Services – remote storage, back-up and disaster recovery

-Big Data – processing and sharing information-rich data
+Big Data Applications – processing and sharing information-rich data

-SCADA – critical infrastructure and industrial control systems
+SCADA Networks – critical infrastructure and industrial control systems

-CCTV and multi-media applications – video, voice and data streaming
+CCTV and Multi-Media – video, voice and data streaming